 Dairy's calcium myth

 Clever marketing from the dairy industry has led many of us to believe tall tales about dairy and strong bones...
 Click here to debunk dairy's calcium myth!

 Each year hundreds of thousands of bobby calves across Australia are discarded as 'waste products' of the dairy industry.
 Born only to keep their mothers producing milk, they're seen as economically worthless — but these vulnerable baby animals pay a high cost indeed.
 It's no wonder that so many kind Aussies are ditching dairy...

 With an ever-expanding range of calcium-rich dairy alternatives like dairy free cheese and dairy free chocolate available in supermarkets, eating dairy free is easy and delicious.
 Here are some of our favourite picks!

 Soy milk — The range of soy milk is huge and brands differ markedly in taste, so shop around until you find one you like.
 Chances are there's another you may like even more!
 There are also many flavoured soy milks that will satisfy any chocolate, vanilla, strawberry or iced coffee cravings.
 Our top picks are Vitasoy Soy Milky Lite, Sanitarium So Good, and Aldi's Just Organic.

 Soy-free milk — For those with soy allergies (or for those who simply prefer the taste) there's also rice milk, oat milk, almond milk and coconut milk.
 These can often be found in the long-life milk aisle or the health food section of the supermarket.

 As with dairy free milk, these dairy free cheese products vary in taste among brands, but whether you like cheddar, mozzarella, smoked, or with chives you'll find one to your liking.
 For a great 'all-rounder' dairy free cheese, you can find BioCheese at Coles supermarkets — it melts, stretches and its mild flavour is often a hit with kids (of all ages!)
-Also try Tofutti Slices, (best for 'cheese' burgers), Melting Cheezly (for all occasions), (great on crackers), or Tofutti Cream Cheese (plain, French Onion, Herb & Chive).
+Also try Tofutti Slices, (best for 'cheese' burgers), Melting Cheezly (for all occasions), or Tofutti Cream Cheese (plain, French Onion, Herb & Chive).
+And for a 'cheese and crackers' style craving, Vegusto Mild Aromatic is a surefire winner.